 -But the best is the sit-stand desk I purchased about a year ago now, and I can say it makes a big difference on those days when I stay long hours on my computer.
 This is the best investment I made for my back and my neck, that used to get really sore.
-Whenever I get tired of sitting I change the desk height and can work standing for a while, this allows me to stretch, move a bit, and at the end of the day I experience much less tiredness.
 The one I chose has a bamboo top.
 I added a dual monitor arm for those times when I need to have source and target text side by side: One arm for the main monitor, one arm for the laptop.
 You can have a dual arm for 2 regular monitors too.
 I also got the casters to be able to move the desk easily, since I like sometimes to move things around.